luhongxuyen/My_project/README.md

 ﻿# Hi everyone
-These are my projects.
-The knowledge I have is applied to these projects.
+These projects embody the application of my acquired knowledge.